 We’re all familiar with regular, “overt” narcissism.
 According to Wikipedia, a narcissistic individual has the following traits:

 No doubt these traits are familiar to most of us, either within ourselves or people we know.

 However, these traits don’t always manifest as the loud, attention-seeking and self-absorbed individuals we tend to associate them with.
 There is another version: covert narcissism.

 Covert narcissists* further their need to live in a delusional world where they are never wrong, have the best life, the most superior skills etc, by acting aloof and dismissive of others.
 Rather than wade into a room and try to convince everyone to accept their version of reality where they reign supreme, they render the opinions and detractions of the masses irrelevant by thinking things like “they are too stupid to understand” or “why would I care what they think anyway”.

 Both forms of narcissism are antithetical to the considered life as they prevent us from unbiased introspection and self-improvement.
 Criticism is a form of feedback that forms an essential part of helping us understand ourselves.
-Stoicism teaches us that we can’t control the manner in which criticism is delivered, and indeed, it may often be given in anger or with a mean spirit.
-However, to ignore it without first questioning its validity because we can’t control its delivery is as ridiculous as crossing the road without checking for traffic because we can’t control the cars.
+Stoicism teaches us that we can’t control the manner in which criticism is delivered, and indeed, it may often be given in anger or with a with the intent to hurt.
+However, to ignore it without first questioning its validity because we can’t control its delivery is as ridiculous as not eating a delicious cake because you don’t like the packaging.

 To return to the original tweet, one can see how if we allow ourselves to eschew criticism purely because we don’t “respect the individual”, it can easily be used as a tool to deliberately insulate ourselves from important, but uncomfortable truths.
 It becomes the classic immature “Yeah?
 Well what do you know?!” response that we are all prone to make sometimes when feeling under attack (but should avoid).